el3302/network-batch-file/README.md

 >
 >Changed the file name and folder title structure to make it more readable.
 >
->Added variable folder, use this to create folder for report storage.
+>Added variable "folder", use this to create folder for report storage.
 Also used for the new open folder option.

 ## Version: 2.0.3